Britannia Industries

-Britannia Industries Limited is an Indian company specialised in food industry, part of the Wadia Group headed by Nusli Wadia.
-Founded in 1892 and headquartered in Kolkata, it is one of India's oldest existing companies and best known for its biscuit products.
-The company sells its Britannia and Tiger brands of biscuits, breads and dairy products throughout India and abroad.
-Beginning with the circumstances of its takeover by the Wadia Group in the early 1990s, the company has been mired in several controversies connected to its management.
-However, it still has a large market share and it is profitable.
+Britannia Industries Limited is an Indian multinational food products company, which sells biscuits, breads and dairy products.
+Founded in 1892, it is one of India's oldest existing companies and currently part of the Wadia Group headed by Nusli Wadia.
+As of 2023, about 80% of its revenues came from biscuit products.

+Beginning with the circumstances of its takeover by the Wadia Group in the early 1990s, the company has been mired in several controversies connected to its management, but it continues to hold a large market share.